wombleton/gitlaw-nz/acts/A/Affiliate Te Arawa Iwi and Hapu Claims Settlement Act 2008.md

 ## Part 3
 Claims that are not Affiliate historical claims

-##### 1

-*   A claim that a member of the Affiliate, or an iwi, hapu, whanau, or subgroup referred to in any of the definitions of collective groups in Part 1 of [Schedule 1][184], may have that is, or is founded on, a right arising as a result of being descended from an ancestor who is not an Affiliate Ancestor.
+*   1 A claim that a member of the Affiliate, or an iwi, hapu, whanau, or subgroup referred to in any of the definitions of collective groups in Part 1 of Schedule 1, may have that is, or is founded on, a right arising as a result of being descended from an ancestor who is not an Affiliate Ancestor.

-##### 2

-*   Wai 275 (which relates exclusively to Ngati Makino).
+*   2 Wai 275 (which relates exclusively to Ngati Makino).

-##### 3

-*   Wai 459, Wai 550, and Wai 1032 (to the extent that those claims relate to Ngati Makino).
+*   3 Wai 459, Wai 550, and Wai 1032 (to the extent that those claims relate to Ngati Makino).

-##### 4

-*   All claims settled by the deed of agreement between the Minister of Justice on behalf of the Crown and Pukeroa-Oruawhata trustees and the proprietors of Ngati Whakaue Tribal Lands Incorporation for and on behalf of the people of Ngati Whakaue in relation to Wai 94 (23 September 1993).
+*   4 All claims settled by the deed of agreement between the Minister of Justice on behalf of the Crown and Pukeroa-Oruawhata trustees and the proprietors of Ngati Whakaue Tribal Lands Incorporation for and on behalf of the people of Ngati Whakaue in relation to Wai 94 (23 September 1993).

-##### 5

-*   All claims settled by the final agreement between the Minister of Justice on behalf of the Crown and the trustees of Ngati Rangiteaorere for and on behalf of the people of Ngati Rangiteaorere in relation to Wai 32 (21 October 1993).
+*   5 All claims settled by the final agreement between the Minister of Justice on behalf of the Crown and the trustees of Ngati Rangiteaorere for and on behalf of the people of Ngati Rangiteaorere in relation to Wai 32 (21 October 1993).

-##### 6

-*   All claims settled by the deed of agreement between Her Majesty the Queen acting by the Minister in Charge of Treaty of Waitangi Negotiations and the proprietors of Rotoma No 1 Block Incorporated (6 October 1996).
+*   6 All claims settled by the deed of agreement between Her Majesty the Queen acting by the Minister in Charge of Treaty of Waitangi Negotiations and the proprietors of Rotoma No 1 Block Incorporated (6 October 1996).

-##### 7

-*   A claim that a representative entity may have to the extent that the claim is, or is based on, a claim referred to in clause 1, 2, or 3\.
+*   7 A claim that a representative entity may have to the extent that the claim is, or is based on, a claim referred to in clause 1, 2, or 3\.

-##### 8

-*   The Te Arawa lakes historical claims (as defined in [section 13][261] of the Te Arawa Lakes Settlement Act 2006) and Te Arawa lakes remaining annuity issues (as defined in [section 14][262] of the Te Arawa Lakes Settlement Act 2006).
+*   8 The Te Arawa lakes historical claims (as defined in section 13 of the Te Arawa Lakes Settlement Act 2006) and Te Arawa lakes remaining annuity issues (as defined in section 14 of the Te Arawa Lakes Settlement Act 2006).

-##### 9

-*   The historical CNI forests land claims (as defined in [section 4][263] of the Central North Island Forests Land Collective Settlement Act 2008).
+*   9 The historical CNI forests land claims (as defined in section 4 of the Central North Island Forests Land Collective Settlement Act 2008).

 ---